containerd/containerd/README.md

 See how to build containerd from source at [BUILDING](BUILDING.md).

-If you are interested in trying out containerd see our example at [Getting Started](docs/getting-started.md).
+If you are interested in trying out containerd see examples at [Getting Started](docs/getting-started.md).

 ## Nightly builds